Interval (mathematics): Degenerate intervals

+Bounded intervals

 An interval is said to be left-bounded or right-bounded, if there is some real number that is, respectively, smaller than or larger than all its elements.
 An interval is said to be bounded, if it is both left- and right-bounded; and is said to be unbounded otherwise.
 Intervals that are bounded at only one end are said to be half-bounded.
 The empty set is bounded, and the set of all reals is the only interval that is unbounded at both ends.
 Bounded intervals are also commonly known as finite intervals.

 Bounded intervals are bounded sets, in the sense that their diameter (which is equal to the absolute difference between the endpoints) is finite.
 The diameter may be called the length, width, measure, range, or size of the interval.
 The size of unbounded intervals is usually defined as +∞, and the size of the empty interval may be defined as 0 (or left undefined).

 The centre (midpoint) of a bounded interval with endpoints a and b is (a + b)/2, and its radius is the half-length /2.
 These concepts are undefined for empty or unbounded intervals.